LERCAutomation/DataSelector-UserGuide/execute/execute.rst

    \newpage

 If there are any structural issues with the XML document, the tool will display a message with the error it has encountered, and not load any further.
-If any of the map layers that are listed in the configuration document are not present in the active ArcGIS document or MapInfo workspace, a warning will be shown (:numref:`figLaunchWarningArcGIS`).
-The layers that are missing will not be loaded into the form and so cannot be included in the search process.

 .. _figLaunchWarningArcGIS: